IoT Network Service

 The Astrocast Latency represents the following:

-- Your asset enqueues a message in the Astronode S
+• Your asset enqueues a message in the Astronode S

-- The message is stored onboard a satellite
+• The message is stored onboard a satellite

-- A ground station download the message
+• A ground station collect the message

-- The message is decoded into the Astrocast Data Service
+• The message is decoded into the Astrocast Data Service

 Radio Frequencies